My story

 It took me a while to realise this fella thought my cover letter and CV were decent.
 I remember thinking "Wow, if he thinks this is good, he should see my proper writing."
 I got the job and that's where I started writing for a living.
 The business: a global dairy genetics company.
 The product: bull sperm.

 I spent a year writing about udders and bull semen.
-And that first role taught me you don't have to be an expert in something to write about it like you know your stuff.
+And that first role taught me an important lesson: I don't have to be an expert in something to write about it like I know my stuff.

 How it’s going...

-I’ve been writing for a living for almost 20 years and freelancing for over a decade.
-As an employee, I annoyed every manager I had by turning my nose up at tasks that didn't involve words or writing.
-And now I write for happy clients across the land.
+I’ve been writing for a living for about 20 years and freelancing for over a decade.
+As an employee, I rolled my eyes at any hint of corporate jargon.
+And now I write creative, no-nonsense copy and content for happy clients across the land.
 They say things like:

 “She is a pleasure to work with.”